inductor69/Corona-Tracker/README.md

 ## Features
 - Current statistics of global total confirmed, deaths, recovered cases.
 - Statistics of countries and regions total cases count
-- World map with annotation pin and description of affected regions
 - Basic advice to prevent and handle virus,  myth busters Q&A from WHO.

 ## Requirements